BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - Partition vs elementwise parallellism
 - Partition, reduction, etc.

+I currently **have no experience** with the NUMA-aware programming.
+However, its one of the items in my future studies list.

-I currently have no experience with the DAG scheduling strategy.
+I currently **have no experience** with the DAG scheduling strategy.
 However, its one of the items in my future studies list.

 I also have some experience with the GPU parallelism.